Close

 Due to the nascent nature of the metaverse, technologies that fall under this umbrella term are not definitive.
 In fact, the majority of the recent advances in computer science will no doubt in some way form part of this unique opportunity to build a more diverse, internationally sustainable, and inclusive future.

-Companies and research institutions in the UK and further afield are actively researching and developing technologies to enable the metaverse to come to life and be accessible to all.
+UK-based companies and institutions are actively researching and developing technologies to enable the metaverse to come to life and be accessible to all.
 This includes advancing several of these existing practices from virtual and augmented reality to other advanced internet and semiconductor technologies.

 Many of the larger players within the technology sphere have already started their metaverse journeys including Microsoft, Apple, Unity Software, and of course Meta itself, Facebook Inc’s new moniker as of 2021.
 Several other companies are now realising the benefits of this concept also and are developing in areas such as ‘Digital Twins’.
 Alongside these, a survey of 150 aerospace and defence organisations, 80% had an ongoing digital twin program, with the rest planning to start one.